mxstack/mxdev/README.md

 Create an INI file, like `sources.ini` in [configparser.ExtendedInterpolation](https://docs.python.org/3/library/configparser.html#configparser.ExtendedInterpolation) syntax.

-The main section must be called `[settings]`, even if kept empty.
+The **main section** must be called `[settings]`, even if kept empty.
 In the main sections the input and output files are defined.

 - `requirements-in`: Main requirements file to start with.
 This can be an URL too.
+Default: `requirements.txt`

-- `requirements-out`: Output of the combined requirements including development sources to be used later with `pip install`
+- `requirements-out`: Output of the combined requirements including development sources to be used later with `pip install`.
+Default: `requirements-dev.txt`
 - `constraints-out`: Output of the combined constraints.
+Default: `constraints-dev.txt`

 Additional, custom variables can be defined as `key = value` pair.
 Those can be referenced in other values as `${settings:key}` and will be expanded there.

+**Subsequent sections** are defining the sources.

+- `[PACKAGENAME]` The section name is the package name.
+- `url = URL` the URL to the source in VCS and must follow the [pip install editable](https://pip.pypa.io/en/stable/cli/pip_install/#local-project-installs) format.
+Attention, this differs from the format one copies from Github/Gitlab, etc. The URL is required.
+- `branch = BRANCHNAME_OR_TAG` the branch name or tag to checkout.
+Defaults to `main`.
+- `extras = EXTRA1,EXTRA2` (not yet implemented)

 ### Usage